phk-mvn/modbus-connect/README.md

 ## Main functions

-### 1. `addTransport(id, type, options)`
+### 1. `addTransport(id, type, options, reconnectOptions?, pollingConfig?)`

-Asynchronously adds a new transport to the controller.
-Does not connect it automatically.
+Asynchronously adds a new transport to the controller and initializes its internal PollingManager.

 **Parameters:**